-Control prostate cell line RWPE1 (CRL 11609) and PCa cell line DU145 (HTB-81) and PC3 (CRL1435) cells were obtained from the American Type Culture Collection (Manassas, VA).
+Control prostate cell line RWPE1 (CRL 11609) and prostate cancer cell line DU145 (HTB-81) and PC3 (CRL1435) cells were obtained from the American Type Culture Collection (Manassas, VA).
 Cells were cultured in their respective medium along with various supplements as suggested by ATCC.
-Cells were maintained at 37° C with 95% humidified air and 5% CO2 and were passaged as needed.
+Cells were maintained at 37°C with 95% humidified air and 5% CO2 and were passaged as needed.
 Culture medium was changed twice weekly and cells were maintained in complete media, until reaching 90% confluence.
-For overexpression, HA-STIM1 was used and 5 μ g of plasmid DNA was transfected using Lipofectamine 2000 in Opti-MEM medium as per supplier's instructions and assayed after 24 h.
+For overexpression HA-STIM1 was used and 5 ug of plasmid DNA was transfected using Lipofectamine 2000 in Opti-MEM medium as per supplier's instructions and assayed after 24 hours.

-Cell Proliferation and Cell Viability Assays
+Cell Proliferation and Cell Viability assays

-The 10,000 cells were plated in 96-well plates and synchronized by stimulating with 10% FBS, then pulsed with BrdU for 2h before BrdU incorporation was measured as per manufacturer's instructions (Roche).
-For viability assays, cells were seeded on 96-well plates at a density of 0.5×10^5 cells/well.
-Cell viability was measured by using the Vybrant MTT cell proliferation assay kit (Invitrogen-Molecular Probes, Eugene, OR).
+The ten thousand cells were plated in 96 well plate and synchronized by stimulating with 10% FBS.
+Then pulsed with BrdU for 2 h before BrdU incorporation was measured as per manufacturer's instructions (Roche).
+For viability assays, cells were seeded on 96-well plates at a density of $0.5\times10^5$ cells/well.
+Cell viability was measured by using the Vybrant MTT cell proliferation assay kit (Molecular Probes, Invitrogen).
 Absorbance was read at 570 nm (630 nm as a reference) on a microplate reader (Molecular Devices).
 Cell viability was expressed as a percentage of the control culture.

-Immunoprecipitation and Western Blotting
+Immunoprecipitation and Western blotting.
 Immunoprecipitations were carried out as described earlier [26].
 RIPA buffer was used to prepare the total cell lysates.
 Following stimulation, cells were lysed with RIPA buffer and used for immunoprecipitation.
-Protein concentrations were determined using the Bradford reagent (Bio-Rad Laboratories Inc., CA) and 25-50 μ g of proteins were resolved in 4-12% NuPAGE gels, followed by Western blotting with the desired antibodies.
+Protein concentrations were determined using the Bradford reagent (Bio-Rad) and and 25-50 ug of proteins were resolved in 4%-12% NuPAGE gels, followed by Western blotting with the desired antibodies.
 Crude membrane was prepared from DU145 and PC3 cells as described previously [27].
 Proteins were resolved on 4-12% Bis-Tris gels (Invitrogen), transferred to PVDF membranes and probed with respective antibodies.
-Peroxidase-conjugated respective secondary antibodies were used to label the proteins.
-The proteins were detected by enhanced chemiluminescence detection kit (SuperSignal West Pico; Pierce, Invitrogen-Molecular Probes, Eugene, OR).
+Peroxidase conjugated respective secondary antibodies were used to label the proteins.
+The proteins were detected by enhanced chemiluminescence detection kit (SuperSignal West Pico; Pierce).
 Antibodies that were used in this study are from Cell Signaling Technology (Danvers, MA) and Alomone Labs (TRPC1 and Orai1 antibodies).
 All other reagents used were of molecular biology grade obtained from Sigma chemicals unless mentioned otherwise.

-Confocal Images
+Confocal images

 PC3 and DU145 cells were transiently transfected with GFP-LC3 by using Lipofectamine 2000 in Opti-MEM medium as described by the manufacturer.
-After 24 h, cells were treated with RSV for 24 h and then fixed in 4% formaldehyde for 10 min.
+After 24 h, cells were treated with RSV for 24h and then fixed in 4% formaldehyde for 10 min.
 Cells were then washed thrice with PBS and images were collected using a MRC1024-krypton/argon laser scanning confocal equipped with a Zeiss LSM 510 Meta photomicroscope.